som-shahlab/psych-audio/README.md

 ```bash
 python evaluation/clinical_ngrams/table3.py
 ```
-The table values will be printed out to the command line.
+The table values will be written to the location specified by `TABLE3_FQN` in `evaluation/config.py`.

 ### 5.4 Table 4: Types of Errors
 ![Table 4 Errors](./doc/table4.png)